 If you are unable to get to a Quest Patient Service Center, we can send a certified phlebotomist who will draw your blood in the comfort of your home or office.

-Note: The General Health Panel (GHP) can only be collected at a Quest Patient Service Center.
+Note: The Baseline Health Panel (BHP) can only be collected at a Quest Patient Service Center.
 If this is not convenient for you, we can schedule a home collection for the GoodCell Kit and ACMG59.
-You can then go at a later date to a Quest Patient Service Center for the GHP.
+You can then go at a later date to a Quest Patient Service Center for the BHP.

 How do I prepare for my blood draw?

 You will need to fast for 12 hours before your blood draw to receive the most accurate results for your Lipid Panel.
 Try to get a good night’s sleep before your test.
 The amount of blood drawn is minimal, so fainting, lightheadedness and nausea are unlikely.
 Tell your blood draw technician if you have had issues with blood draws in the past.

 When going for your blood draw, you must bring the GoodCell Kit, the documents included with the Kit, and a state-issued ID.
 The Kit contains instructions and equipment that the phlebotomist will need to complete the Kit.
 The additional documents with the Kit include Test Requisition Forms, which Quest will use to inform the phlebotomist of the testing that is required.
 Finally, Quest will require a valid state-issued ID to verify your identity before moving forward with the blood draw.

 Are there risks associated with a blood draw?

 The risks associated with blood draws are extremely minor.
 You may experience slight bruising, discomfort or inflammation after the draw.